In this article, you'll find information about:

 Newcastle generally requires a high score in the UCAT to be considered for an interview.
 This means that if you don’t have science A levels, it's essential that you’re well prepared for the UCAT and that you achieve a high score in it.

 To meet the medicine requirements, you could do a bridging course over the summer, just before semester one.
 Within this bridging course you will study the basics of science in a very short time and be expected to achieve a certain score in the course’s examination.
 We recommend this to be your very last route of choice and to give it a careful consideration.

 You could apply to a medicine course with a preliminary course.
 These courses are specifically for students that didn’t take science subjects but got high grades in the A levels they did take.

-The best A levels for medicine are Biology and Chemistry.
-Having these 2 subjects, virtually opens up all UK medical schools to you.
-You can apply to most medical schools with just chemistry, but it’s likely you’ll need another science subject as well.
+The best A-levels for medicine are Biology and Chemistry.
+Having these two subjects virtually opens up all UK medical schools to you.
+You can apply to most medical schools with just Chemistry, but it’s likely you’ll need another science subject as well.

 This is a good idea.

 Languages show mental agility and a diversity of skills.